thelastpickle/cassandra-medusa/docs/Usage.md

   Delete the given backup on the current node (or on all nodes)

 Options:
-  --backup-name TEXT              Backup name  [required] -a, --all-nodes / -c, --current-node
+  --backup-name TEXT              Backup name (repeat for multiple names) [required] -a, --all-nodes / -c, --current-node
                                   Delete backups on all nodes (Default is current node only)